Conduct a Waste Audit to start your journey towards Zero Waste

 Is your goal for 2021 to reduce the amount of waste you create?

-You may wonder where to start?
-I'd answer with a management quote from Peter Drucker: “If you can’t measure it, you can’t improve it.”
-Meaning if you can't measure the waste you throw away, you can't possibly know how and what to reduce.
+Peter Drucker says “If you can’t measure it, you can’t improve it.”
+Meaning if you can't measure the waste you throw away, you can't possibly know how and what to reduce!

 To measure your trash, you need to conduct a waste audit.
 Don't be intimidated by the word audit, it's pretty simple.
 Here are the steps to follow: